codeCleanDev/runner-LT/README.md

 Just push the commit and wait for build

 ## Credits
-LineageOS Team for Terminal Source Code
+- LineageOS Team for Terminal Source Code
+- Telegram script idk
-Me, to make the script (workflow and changes in source only)
+- Me, to make the script (workflow and changes in source only)